PerfectFit-project/virtual_coach_daily_step_goal_setting/README.md

       <img src = "Readme_images/dbeaver_3.PNG" width = "500" title="DBeaver 3.">

-   - The database is persistent because of the "volumes" we specified in docker-compose.yml for postgres.
-Read more about this here: https://medium.com/codex/how-to-persist-and-backup-data-of-a-postgresql-docker-container-9fe269ff4334.
-      - So you can run `docker-compose down --volumes` and `docker-compose up --build` and the database content is still there.
-	  - To delete the database content, just remove the "data"-folder.

 The project further uses an mysql database to store specific data from the conversations:
-   - The database is also persistent.
-The folder "data_mysql" is used for this, as set up in docker-compose.yml.
    - To inspect the database content content with DBeaver, first open port 3306 on your instance for tcp.
 Again, there is no need to restart your instance after opening this port.
    - When setting up the connection, use "db" for "Database", "root" for "Username", and the password specified in docker-compose.yml.
 Keep "Port" to 3306.
 The "Server Host" is the IP address of your instance.
       - You might have to set "allowPublicKeyRetrieval" to "true" in "Driver properties."
-   - To delete the database content, just delete the folder "data_mysql" on your Google Compute Engine instance.

 ## License